Curriculum Statement of Intent 2021

 In Reception, the children gradually progress and develop skills throughout the year to enable them to apply these skills to game situations by the end of Reception.

-Children in years 1 to 4 follow a balanced and varied programme which utilises the hall, the field (weather permitting) as well as small and large apparatus.
+Children in Years 1 to 4 follow a balanced and varied programme which utilises the hall, the field (weather permitting) as well as small and large apparatus.
 They have the opportunity to learn gymnastics, dance, kwik cricket, tag rugby, quick sticks (hockey), basketball, football, rounders, benchball, athletics as well as a range of invasion games.
-We employ a qualified sports coach to work alongside the teaching staff (including HLTAs and TAs) to develop key skills and confidence for all.
+We employ a qualified sports teacher to work alongside the teaching staff (including HLTAs and TAs) to develop key skills and confidence for all.
 The sports coach will work with all children and staff at some point during the year.
 The children really benefit from this as do the staff.

 Information and Communication Technology (ICT)